-AUTISM AND INTELLECTUAL DISABILITY

-Individuals with Autism Spectrum Disorder or an intellectual disability, like those with mental illness or substance abuse, should be permitted to participate in a forensic diversion program.
+AUTISM, DEVELOPMENTAL DISABILITY AND INTELLECTUAL DISABILITY Individuals with Autism Spectrum Disorder, a Developmental Disability, or an intellectual disability, like those with mental illness or substance abuse, should be permitted to participate in a forensic diversion program.
 Further, a criminal court should be permitted to appoint a court appointed special advocate to assist a person with Autism or an intellectual disability who is charged with a criminal offense.
 MHAI will support alternatives to incarceration for persons with disabilities.